shenwei356/seqkit/doc/docs/usage.md

   6. For multiple patterns, you can either set "-p" multiple times, i.e., -p pattern1 -p pattern2, or give a file of patterns via "-f/--pattern-file".

+Tips:
+  1. Empty patterns are allowed.
+So you can search records with empty ID or sequence. seqkit grep    -p "" t.fa     # empty ID seqkit grep -s -p "" t.fa     # empty sequence

 You can specify the sequence region for searching with the flag -R (--region).
 The definition of region is 1-based and with some custom design.